Administrative Services Division

 The Colonie Police Department Community Services Unit works closely with citizens and businesses of the Town providing information about personal safety, security of property and methods to reduce criminal activities.

 Members of this unit assist neighborhood groups by facilitating neighborhood watch programs, conducting crime prevention security surveys, attending neighborhood gatherings or meetings and addressing any specific neighborhood crime prevention needs.

 - Child Care Seat Law & Recommendations (PDF)

 For more information, please contact the Community Services Unit at 782-2662.

-The Training Unit staff includes two police officers and one sergeant on a full-time basis.
+The Training Unit staff includes three police officers and one sergeant on a full-time basis.
 This unit develops, implements and evaluates mandated in-service training as well as providing selective topical training.